 The type of DVDs currently used to hold movies and data have a capacity of 4.5 gigabytes—enough to store approximately two hours of video.
 Data is written using a laser to etch a series of zeros and ones onto its surface.
 In this new effort, the team in China found a way to store significantly more data on a DVD using an entirely new approach.

 Their new method involves storing data in 3D instead of as a single layer.
 The team found they were able to store data on a single disk with up to 100 layers.
 To create multiple layers on a disk, the team developed a special coating and then developed a way to etch the individual layers using special patterns of light and a dye in the coating that allowed for etching at the nanoparticle scale.
-This allowed them to data at an unprecedented level.
+This allowed them to store data at an unprecedented level.

 To read more, click here.